ClearC2/c2-dialog/readme.md

 ```

 ### Dialog
 Dialogs do not have a backdrop making it useful for having multiple rendered at once.
-The dialogs are rendered in place and will be positioned relative to their containing markup.

 ```
 import {Dialog} from 'c2-dialog'